what to Do in Kyrgyzstan

 Although Kyrgyz people became semi-nomad by the 20th century, they have preserved a large part of their traditions and nomadic heritage, including some games that are still quite popular today.
 Join and play national games to test your strengths and earn new experiences.
-However, some games like Kok Boru (national football) might be quite rough for the new player.
+However, some games like Kok Boru (some call it national football) might be quite rough for a new player.

 Relax in Altyn Arashan hot spring